Robot-Specific Blocks#

 when Optical#

-The when Optical block runs its stack when the Optical Sensor detects or loses an object.
-You can have multiple when Optical blocks to run multiple stacks of blocks at once.
+The when Optical hat block runs the attached stack of blocks whenever the Optical Sensor detects or loses an object.

 when [Optical v] [detects v] an object